Maksim Yakubets

-Maksim Viktorovich Yakubets (Russian: Максим Викторович Якубец) is a Ukrainian-born Russian computer expert and alleged computer hacker.
+Maksim Viktorovich Yakubets (Russian: Максим Викторович Якубец; born May 20, 1987) is a Ukrainian-born Russian computer expert and alleged computer hacker.
 He is alleged to have been a member of the Evil Corp, Jabber Zeus Crew, as well as the alleged leader of the Bugat malware conspiracy.
 Russian media openly describe Yakubets as a "hacker who stole $100 million", friend of Dmitry Peskov and discussed his lavish lifestyle, including luxury wedding with a daughter of FSB officer Eduard Bendersky and Lamborghini with "ВОР" (Russian for "thief") registration plate.
 Yakubets's impunity in Russia is perceived as clue of his close ties with FSB, but also criticized by domestic information security experts such as Ilya Sachkov.

 Indictments

 On November 13, 2019, Yakubets was charged in the United States District Court for the Western District of Pennsylvania for allegedly conspiring in the development, maintenance, distribution, and infection of Bugat malware.
 The following day, he was charged in the United States District Court for the District of Nebraska for his alleged involvement in the installation of Zeus.